patsalcedo/patsalcedo/README.md

 ### Hello! 👋
 Welcome to my GitHub :octocat:!
 My name is Patricia Salcedo.
 I'm currently a Junior Java Developer at [Chelmer Limited](https://chelmer.co/).

 I'm interested in learning as much as I can in pretty much any aspect of software engineering!
 The long-term goal is to become a full-stack developer.
+Since I work as a backend developer by day, at night (and weekends!)
+I plan to improve my front-end development skills.

-I also love learning about game design 🎮 and would love to get into the AR/VR space someday.
+I also love learning about game design 🎮 and have recently started my game development journey!

 - 👩🏽‍🎓 Graduated First Class Honours in Bachelor of Engineering at [AUT University](https://www.aut.ac.nz/) - specialised in Software Engineering and minored in Networks & Security.
 - 😄 Pronouns: she/her
-- 👩🏽‍💻 Currently learning: JavaScript + HTML/CSS, AWS Cloud Certification training
+- 👩🏽‍💻 Currently learning: Unity (C#), 3D modelling in Blender, JavaScript
-- ⚡ Fun fact: my favourite food is fried chicken 🍗
+- ⚡ Fun fact: I enjoy dancing 💃 and training in Muay Thai 🥊
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/patriciasalcedo/)

 <!--